NghiepQuangLy/Unit-testing/test-strategy.md

 (_Celestrak NORAD_ in this case).
 However the _Skyfield_ library is to be called at least once while testing the system overall (i.e. running `find_time()`).

+**Equivalence Partitioning**

+Treating the program as as black boxes, partitions for equivalence partitioning to be considered for testing will only be considered to be either valid or invalid.
+In this way, all invalid inputs to a function are subsumed by exception testing and all valid inputs are then subsumed by functional correctness tests.